 - Payment of Principal Investigator or other grant funded stipends

 - The PI should contact the grants office when wages (salary or stipend) are to be paid from a grant budget.
-With the PI’s input and after verifying allowability and availability of funds for salary, the grants office will complete a Personnel Action Form (PAF).
+With the PI’s input and after verifying allowability and availability of funds for salary, the grants office will initiate this payment by either completing a Personnel Action Form (PAF) or entering a new Activity Pay Assignment into the College’s payroll system, Workday.
 This includes information such as the account number to which salary will be charged, the amount, the projected effort, and the period over which the salary is to be distributed.
-If funds are being distributed from a federal grant, this PAF will serve as the effort commitment.
-Prior to submitting the PAF to the Dean for approval, the grants office will verify that all required documentation is complete and up to date (e.g. FCOI and/or any applicable training certification).
+If funds are being distributed from a federal grant, this PAF or Activity Pay Assignment will serve as the effort commitment.
+The request will route for approval to the Dean’s Office (PAF) or electronically through Workday.
+Prior to submitting the request, the grants office will verify that all required documentation is complete and up to date (e.g. FCOI and/or any applicable training certification).

 - In order for the grant salary to be paid at the end of the month, the form must be completed, signed by all parties (grants office, Dean’s Office, Business Office, and Human Resources) and received by Payroll by the 15th of the month.